ra-kesh/url-shortener/readme.md

 # URL Shortener API

 This is a simple URL shortener API built with Node.js and the Express framework.
-It uses SQLite as the database to store the mapping between short codes and long URLs.
-It also has a test suite using Jest and Supertest.
+It uses SQLite as the database to store the mapping between short codes and original URLs.
+It also has a test suite using Jest and Supertest and a load test using k6.

-## Prerequisites
+## Prerequisites:

 - Node.js
 - pnpm
+- k6

 ## Installation